shinyvision/vimfony/README.md

 PS.
 I highly recommend purchasing a license for [Intelephense](https://intelephense.com/).
 It’s worth your 25 bucks.

 ## Finally
-This is just a quick project because I was missing features in my workflow and I’m sharing it here with you.
-I am by no means an expert in language servers.

-Also, I have no idea if this works for VSCode.
+I have no idea if this works for VSCode.
 I have never used VSCode, but I’ve heard it uses language servers in the same way as Neovim.
 Maybe it’ll work, maybe it won’t.